-There are various settings that need to be configured for any type of Key Management System (KMS) that is enabled in an Environment:
+There are various settings that need to be configured for any type of key management system (KMS) that is enabled in an environment:

-Setting Description Key Management System Select which type of Key Management System should be used.
-There are three KMS options available depending on if you are using Hadoop: , Hadoop (default Hadoop KMS) Ionic Machina (optional KMS for use with Hadoop) AWS Secrets Manager (can be used with or without Hadoop) If None is selected, then any hashing rules, encryption rules, derived tokenization and HDFS Token Vault encryption will not be available for this Environnment.
+Setting Description Key Management System Select which type of KMS to use.
+The following KMS options are available, depending on whether you are using Hadoop: -, Hadoop (default Hadoop KMS) Ionic Machina (optional KMS for use with Hadoop) AWS Secrets Manager (can be used with or without Hadoop) HashiCorp Vault (can be used with or without Hadoop) If you select None , any hashing rules, encryption rules, derived tokenization, and HDFS Token Vault encryption will not be available for this environment.

-Setting Description KMS Location Hadoop KMS URL : The URL of the Hadoop KMS.
-(If Hadoop is selected as the KMS.)
-Ionic Machina Persistor Path : The path to the Ionic Machina Persistor.
-(If Ionic Machina is selected as the KMS.)
-For more information about setting up Ionic Machina as the KMS for the Privitar platform, see the separately provided Ionic Machina Reference Guide.
+Setting Description KMS Location Hadoop KMS URL: The URL of the Hadoop KMS (if Hadoop is selected as the KMS).
+Ionic Machina Persistor Path: The path to the Ionic Machina Persistor (if Ionic Machina is selected as the KMS.)
+Note For more information about setting up Ionic Machina as the KMS for the Privitar platform, see the separately provided Ionic Machina Reference Guide .
 (Please contact Privitar for further information about Ionic Machina integration.)